BetterWayElectronics/BetterWayElectronics/README.md

 <img align="left" height="260vh" src="https://upload.wikimedia.org/wikipedia/commons/3/3d/1_120_transparent.png">
 </div>

   I am a PhD student studying cyber security!
-I have been into cyber security since I was 10 years old, back when BO2K was a thing.
+I have been into cyber security for 20+ years now.
 I had since moved to console repair and from there into modifying the hardware and software of Playstation consoles.
   In 2008 I turned the whole thing into a side business while I have been studying.
 I then began to focus solely on software development and have since stopped repairing consoles entirely!
-I am known for my development of PS3, PS4 and now PS5 repair and downgrade software which is used by thousands of repairers worldwide!
+I am known for my development of PS3, PS4 and now PS5 repair software which is used by thousands of repairers worldwide!

 <br><br><img align="right" height="300vh" src="https://media.discordapp.net/attachments/966352225578393640/1021163005565743124/6u5ellqamjo91.gif">